 Sarakiniko Beach is one of the most Instagrammed beaches in Greece!
 Its chalky white, moon-like surface is one of the many features of Sarakiniko Beach Milos that makes this unique location so popular!

-Sarakiniko Beach is located on the northern stretch of coastline, a short ten-minute drive from Adamas or fifteen-minutes drive from the island’s capital city, Plaka.
+Sarakiniko Beach is located on the northern stretch of coastline, a short ten-minute drive from Adamas or a fifteen-minute drive from the island’s capital city, Plaka.

-Out of all the Milos beaches, Sarakiniko is the most talked-about beach amongst locals and tourists.
+Out of all the Milos beaches, Sarakiniko is the most talked-about beach among locals and tourists.

-Be sure to explore along the coastline to east and west of Sarakiniko Beach Milos which is where you will find a range of cliff jumps, caves and rockpools in the area.
+Be sure to explore the coastline to the east and west of Sarakiniko Beach which is where you will find a range of cliff jumps, caves, and rockpools in the area.

-My personal favourite spot for swimming at Sarakiniko Milos is inside the cenote which features a natural arch and a blue lagoon.
+My personal favorite spot for swimming at Sarakiniko Milos is inside the cenote which features a natural arch and a blue lagoon.

 Full Blog Post: Sarakiniko Beach

-Papafragas Beach is located on Milos’s northern coastline, just five-minutes drive from Pollonia or a fifteen-minute drive from Adamas.
+This best beach Milos is located on the northern coastline, just five minutes drive from Pollonia or a fifteen-minute drive from Adamas.

 Depending on the weather in Milos at the time, Papafragas Beach can either be a dream location looking exactly like it does on the postcards or it can be gloomy and not as inviting as you thought it might be.

-Nevertheless, Papafragas beach is well worth stopping into during your lap around Milos Greece.
+Nevertheless, Papafragas Beach is well worth stopping into during your lap around the island.